sigasi/sigasi_insights/manual/vunit.md

 ## Add VUnit support to an existing Sigasi project

 You can also add VUnit support to an existing project: Right click your project and select  **Configure > Add VUnit support**.
-Next, select and exiting `run.py` script or make Sigasi create an example script.
+Next, select an exiting `run.py` script or let Sigasi create an example script.

 ## SystemVerilog

-For SystemVerilog project you need to manually add the VUnit include files to your projects:
+For SystemVerilog projects you need to manually add the VUnit include files to your projects:
 * Right click your project, select **New > Folder > Advanced > Link to alternate location** and add `VUNIT/verilog/include` as location.
 * Use the quick-fix on the failing `` `include "vunit_defines.svh"`` to add the include folder to the include paths.